80 Best Hotels in Nevada, USA

 $ | 3300 Las Vegas Blvd.
 S, Las Vegas, NV, 89109, USA

-Whether you call it Treasure Island or TI, what sets this resort apart is a dash of elegance mixed with a decidedly unpretentious vibe.
-Whereas other properties boast of a branch of Tiffany's, this one features a $10 & More store with—yup—merchandise starting at $10.
-Whereas others feature sky-high-priced restaurants, fun eateries such as Señor Frog's and Gilley's BBQ anchor the scene here.
+Whether you call it Treasure Island or TI, what sets this resort apart is a dash of elegance mixed with a decidedly unpretentious vibe and reasonably priced dining options.
+Whereas other properties boast of a branch of Tiffany's, this one features a CVS and a vaping store (those aren't the only stores, but you get the picture).
+Whereas others feature sky-high-priced restaurants, Gilley's BBQ anchors the scene here.
 This more inviting approach for a modern Strip property is the product of owner Phil Ruffin's plan to make the place more accessible to all.
 Thankfully, accommodations are still top-notch.
-Mystere, the Strip's first Cirque du Soleil show, still is going strong here, and the Marvel Avengers S.T.A.T.I.O.N interactive exhibit is decidedly kid-friendly.
-The hotel, now affiliated with the Radisson chain, is connected by a free tram to the Mirage (which will be closed when Mirage closes), though many visitors can walk the distance more quickly.
-T.I. is also a short walk from The Venetian, Wynn, and Fashion Show Mall.
+Mystère, the Strip's first Cirque du Soleil show, is still going strong here, and the Cove Bar & Arcade is family-friendly, despite the name.
+T.I. is a short walk from The Venetian, Wynn, and Fashion Show Mall.

 Pros